Love & Let Live

 HSHC offers the public discounted microchipping for just $20–no appointment required.
 Stop in any time during our administrative hours of operation.

-Good Samaritan Network in collaboration with HSHC and other groups, offers Hamilton County residents facing financial hardship free pet food every Wednesday from 9am-12pm and 1-3pm, at their office located at 12933 Parkside Drive, Fishers, IN 46038.
+Good Samaritan Network in collaboration with HSHC and other groups, offers Hamilton County residents facing financial hardship free pet food.
+Food is supplied on an as-needed basis.

 We partner with Pet Angel Memorial Center to provide dignified and affordable options when your pet passes away.
 You may bring your deceased pet to HSHC and our team will walk you through the process.